LITTLE STEVEN’S BLUES SCHOOL

 The national Norwegian NRK broadcast of some of the school’s students from last August!

 At Little Steven’s Blues School, you will work with song writing, creative composition, arrangement, use of digital music tools and elements of the Rock and Roll Forever Foundation teaching methodology.
-Then, as part of the “Life in a Band” segment, you will record in the legendary Juke Joint Studio, learn organization, structure, cooperation, organizing a tour and will compete to perform at the Notodden Blues Festival.
+Then, as part of the “Life in a Band” segment, you will record in the legendary Juke Joint Studio (band camp 2 only), learn organization, structure, cooperation, organizing a tour and perform at the Notodden Blues Festival.

 Number of Students: